zalando/intellij-swagger/README.md

-# Swagger Plugin for IntelliJ IDEA
+# Swagger Plugin
-Swagger Plugin makes it easy to edit Swagger specification files inside IntelliJ IDEA.
-It supports YAML and JSON formats.
+Swagger Plugin is a plugin that makes it easy to edit Swagger specification files inside IntelliJ IDEA.
+JetBrains has posted it [here](https://plugins.jetbrains.com/plugin/8347).

 Features:
-- Field auto completion
+- Field auto-completion

-## Installation

-Swagger Plugin can be found at https://plugins.jetbrains.com/plugin/8347.

-## Usage
+### Usage

-Swagger Plugin identifies YAML and JSON specifications with the following rules:
+Swagger Plugin supports and identifies YAML and JSON specifications with the following rules:
 - **YAML:** File is named swagger.yaml or swagger.yml or "swagger" field exists in the YAML document
 - **JSON:** File is named swagger.json or "swagger" field exists in the JSON root object

 ## Development

-Developing Swagger Plugin is easy, there are only two steps:
+Developing with Swagger Plugin is easy.
+Just follow two steps:

 1. Change YAML plugin JAR paths to match your environment in *gradle.build*.